wizards-of-lua/wizards-of-lua/docs/_examples/the-door.md

 This examples shows how this can be done with two little spells.
 <!--more-->

-Here is a little video that shows that door in action.
+Here is a short video that shows that door in action.

 <iframe width="650" height="400" src="https://www.youtube.com/embed/rC6ouNtisAA" frameborder="1" allowfullscreen></iframe>